Glatiramer acetate

+Glatiramer acetate was originally discovered at the Weizmann Institute of Science.
+It is on the World Health Organization's List of Essential Medicines.

 Medical uses

 Glatiramer acetate is indicated for the treatment of relapsing forms of multiple sclerosis (MS), to include clinically isolated syndrome, relapsing-remitting disease, and active secondary progressive disease, in adults.

 A 2010 Cochrane review concluded that glatiramer acetate had partial efficacy in "relapse-related clinical outcomes" but no effect on progression of the disease.
-As a result, it is approved by the FDA for reducing the frequency of relapses, but not for reducing the progression of disability.
+As a result, it is approved by the US Food and Drug Administration (FDA) for reducing the frequency of relapses, but not for reducing the progression of disability.